Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 - Smoke the chicken cherry bombs at 225°F for about 1 hour or until they reach 165°F in the center

-- Mix up some special sauce for the cherry bombs using one part Jeff's sauce and one part Franks Original RedHot sauce
+- Mix up some special sauce for the cherry bombs using one part Jeff's original barbecue sauce and one part Franks Original RedHot sauce

 - Drizzle the sauce on the smoked chicken cherry bombs or serve on the side for dipping